-On March 31, 2016, we had a full-time staff of nine individuals: a portfolio manager and CEO, three additional portfolio managers, two marketing and shareholder servicing professionals, two research analysts and a research associate.
-We also have four individuals that are employees of both Teton and GAMCO who perform portfolio management services.
+On March 31, 2017, excluding personnel acquired through our acquisition on February 28, 2017 of the businesses of Keeley Asset Management discussed in the Subsequent Events footnote in our 2016 financial statements, we had a full-time staff of six individuals: a portfolio manager and CEO, a CFO, one additional portfolio manager, two marketing and shareholder servicing professionals, and one research analyst.
 Additionally, through our Administrative Agreement with GAMCO, we are provided additional services including but not limited to trading, research, senior executive functions and general corporate management services, including strategic planning, investment banking and financial advisory services, supervision of certain tax and other regulatory matters; Mutual fund administration services; Treasury services, including office space, office equipment, administrative personnel, payroll, and procurement services as needed; Accounting and related financial services, legal, regulatory and compliance advice; and Human resources functions, including the retention of a Chief Compliance Officer, sourcing of permanent and temporary employees as needed, recordkeeping, performance reviews and terminations.
+In connection with the acquisition of the businesses of Keeley Asset Management on February 28, 2017, we acquired 24 additional full-time staff.